-Please visit the CHSPE Web site for test dates.
+Please visit the CHSPE Registration web page for test dates.

 Where can someone take the CHSPE?

 There are over 70 test centers throughout California.
 Some counties do not include a test center and other counties have more than one test center.
-A list of the counties and test areas may be found on the CHSPE Registration Web page or in the Information Bulletin available on the CHSPE Registration Web page .
+A list of the counties and test areas may be found on the CHSPE Test Locations web page or in the Information Bulletin available on the CHSPE Registration web page.